 Heart failure is a serious condition in which the heart is weak and not able to work as well as it should.
-When you have heart failure, your heart is not able to fill with enough blood or it can't push the blood through the rest of your body.
+When you have heart failure, your heart is unable to fill with enough blood or push the blood through the rest of your body.

-Heart failure cannot be cured, but medication and healthy habits like eating well, exercising, and not drinking alcohol can help prevent problems.
+Heart failure cannot be cured, but medication and healthy habits such as eating well, exercising, and not drinking alcohol can help prevent problems.